← Math & statistics

 Inputs

-Integers are parsed exactly using BigInt so that large classroom examples are handled safely.
-Supply a second integer to compare exponents and derive gcd/lcm from the prime factorizations.
+Integers are parsed exactly with BigInt, so large classroom examples stay reliable.
+Add a second integer to compare exponents and derive gcd/lcm from both factorizations.

 Digits with an optional leading minus sign. |n| must be at least 2.